 - An SAT score of 480 or below on Evidence-Based Reading and Writing.
 (Advisors: please note that OSU uses the acronym RWRSN instead of EBRW for the Evidence-Based Reading and Writing).
 Students with an ACT English score of 18 or an SAT EBRW score of 480 will be limited in placement to a credit-bearing writing course, either English 1110.01 or 1110.03 in conjunction with 1193.
 Students who took the SAT prior to 2017 need to take the placement test if they scored 450 or below on the verbal (CRVB).

-Most incoming students who are required to take it will take the English placement test during Orientation.
-Students who do not take the placement test during Orientation, for whatever reason, can schedule their placement test by calling the Department of English at 614-292-6065 or stopping by the front desk in 421 Denney.
+Most incoming students who are required to take it will take the English placement test in conjunction with their university Orientation session.
+The English test is offered online in CarmenCanvas.
+Students who do not take the placement test during the window of time recommended for their Orientation, for whatever reason, can request access to or confirm their access to the CarmenCanvas testing site by emailing the First-Year Writing Program team at email@example.com.

 Students 21 and older are not required to take the English placement exam.
 They may enroll directly into English 1110.
 They are, however, welcome to take the exam if they are concerned about their writing skills and want to enroll in the most appropriate class for their skill level.

 Once a student takes the placement test, they'll work with their advisor to schedule a first-year writing course(s) based on their placement level, as indicated in the following: